-I wish you the very best for a great set of results this summer.
+Well done overcoming the many challenges of the past few years.
+I hope that the exam period runs smoothly for you all and wish you the very best for a great set of results this summer.

 This document gives you the key information about your summer examinations.
 On the rear of this document is your initial examination timetable.
 Although unlikely to change, a final confirmed version will be sent home early in May.